jentery/508v3/tabletop.md

 Prior to seminar, please:

 * Read Matthew Kirschenbaum, ["Contests for Meaning: Playing King Philip’s War in the Twenty-First Century"](https://quod.lib.umich.edu/d/dh/12544152.0001.001/1:6/--pastplay-teaching-and-learning-history-with-technology?g=dculture;rgn=div1;view=fulltext;xc=1#6.2).
 * Prototype the goals, rules, and mechanics of your game, or how actions will unfold in your world.
 Experiment with different rules.
 See which ones are easiest to memorize and rehearse.
+Consider play to be a form of labour.
 * Describe (~250 words, plus photographs, video, or the like) your game's system.
-Speak to the negotiations and/or narratives it affords.
+Speak to the negotiations, exchanges, and/or narratives it affords.
 In addition to this description, provide a working draft of your rules.
 Where possible and relevant, note how your concept doc changed during the prototyping process.

 During seminar, we will: